+In small- and mid-size companies, an exit interview can be uncomfortable, given the intimacy between management and employees.
 “People are guarded, particularly if they’re leaving the organization,” says Lori Johnson, a team lead for ADP TotalSource, Culver City, California, an HR outsourcing firm.

-“People can be more honest about how they feel when they’re alone and just getting their thoughts out,” Johnson said.
+Supplementing an in-person interview with a survey can also boost results.
+“People can be more honest about how they feel when they’re alone and just getting their thoughts out,” Johnson says.

 - Do you have suggestions for improvements?